pydio/pydio-doc-admin-guide/5_securing_your_data/3_security_policies/2_rules_conditions.md

    - `*` : applies to all children first-level
    - `**` : applies to all children recursively

-Using these flags, you can for example provide a Read access to a specific folder and write access to everything below, by combining two rules:
+Using these flags, you can for example provide a Read/Write access only to a specific folder and everything below, by combining two rules:

- - `(ip)datasource/path/to/folder => [RW]` : open access to the folder and all its parents
+ - `(ip)datasource/path/to/folder => [R]` : open traversing (R) access to the folder's parents
- - `(i)datasource/path/to/folder/** => [RW]` : allow creating any resource below this folder
+ - `(i)datasource/path/to/folder{,/**} => [RW]` : allow creating any resource inside this folder and inside this folder chilren: braces are equivalent to `/folder` OR `/folder/**`

+While the examples above match a fixed folder, Glob provides the ability to match a recurring pattern.
+A common use case can be to have "one folder per partner/client/collaborator" with a fixed structure of folders inside each, and to create rules to access only specific folders.
+Let's say you have

+Master folder under `datasource/path` :
+ - ClientA
+   - Commercial
+   - Support
+ - ClientB
+   - Commercial
+   - Support
+ - ClientC
+   - Commercial
+   - Support
+ - And so on...

+Create a profile that will only interact with the inner `Support` folders, the rules above can be changed to :

+- `(ip)datasource/path/*/Support => [R]` : open traversing (R) access to this pattern (any clients)
+- `(i)datasource/path/*/Support{,/**} => [RW]` : allow creating any resource inside `Support` and below

 ## Request Metadata